 Safety at Volcanoes NP

 Aside from standard hiking safety precautions and the aforementioned cutting ability of some of the hardened lava, there are some SERIOUS potential safety risks here.
 Do NOT go off any of the trails here.
 There are steam cracks and holes in the ground (and other potential dangers).
 So, it is REALLY important to watch the kids carefully, mind ALL signs and rules, and heed any park warnings at the time.
 It’s also good to remember to make sure that the car is well-fueled and you have food & water in the car, especially if you’re planning to drive Chain of Craters Road as there are NO gas stations and very little food/water spots within the park.
-So, hope those tips are helpful as you plan your trip to the park!
+So, hope those tips are helpful as you plan your trip to Volcanoes National Park!
 If you have additional questions, feel free to leave a comment below letting us know.
 We’ll be sharing some of our favorite “must-do” activities in the park in a separate post (coming soon).
 We LOVED our time here!
 It’s such a fun and educational place for the whole family!

 Like it?
 Pin it!